 The positron distribution observed after T1 was used to send a sample of positrons towards the dipole D1 that would be used to create a positron event generator at the entrance to dipole D1.
 This procedure was repeated at D1 in order to generate a large positron sample at the annihilation target (T2).
-This three step procedure reduced the simulation time to generate large positron samples.
-7.253×10^{16} electrons incident on the T1 created 5.756×10^{13} positrons as shown in Column 2 of Table 4.1.
-Columns 2 and 3 in Table 4.1 represent the number of positrons that would need to be generated in order to observe the number of positrons in the remaining columns.
-The number of 511 keV photon pairs detected by NaI detectors in coincidence mode are shown in the last column of Table 4.1.
-The number of positrons observed by virtual detectors placed along the beamline and 511 keV photon pairs detected are shown in Figure 4.11.
+This three step procedure reduced the simulation time to generate large positron samples. $7.253 \times 10^{16}$ electrons incident on the T1 created $5.756 \times 10^{13}$ positrons as shown in Column 2 of Table 4.1.